 - Answers to frequently asked questions.

-You will receive a hard copy of the The Recipient's Guide to Environment Canada Contribution Agreement from your Project Officer or an electronic version is also available.
+You will receive a hard copy of the The Recipient's Guide to Environment and Climate Change Canada Contribution Agreement from your Program Officer or an electronic version is also available.

 Types of Reports Required

 There are two types of reports required: activity and financial reports.
 Section 8 of your Contribution Agreement requires you to submit financial reports and progress reports on Project Activities.
-Reports must be written so that Environment Canada can clearly understand the progress you are making with your Activities and how you are using Environment Canada funds to conduct your Activities.
+Reports must be written so that Environment and Climate Change Canada can clearly understand the progress you are making with your Activities and how you are using Environment and Climate Canada funds to conduct your Activities.

 Templates are provided for your use in Appendix D of your Contribution Agreement.
-Electronic versions are also available by contacting your Project Officer and/or downloadable in the following formats:
+Electronic versions are also available by contacting your Program Officer and/or downloadable in the following formats: